 What there can never be enough of is honest, accurate, responsible, detailed, diligent, shrewd, historically-informed, fact-checked, independent, fearless, first-hand news reporting.

 There’s not been much good news on any of these fronts.
 In 2011 South Sudan gained independence after more than twenty years of conflict.
 But the new country is rapidly becoming a failed state, with unprecedented levels of governmental corruption, a renewal of civil war and then, as of 2017, a rapidly eroding peace.
 Meanwhile the continuing strife in the north, in Darfur and in the Nuba Mountains, has come to rival the war in South Sudan in its interminability and the extent of human damage.
 Let us hope that the pernicious regime that has impoverished Sudan for the past thirty years will soon be consigned to history.

 Finally, still in campaigning mode, the column championed, directly and indirectly, the introduction of restrictions on the use of motor vehicles in towns and cities (“A first blast of the hooter against the monstrous regiment of cyclists”, “Car wars”, “Brit crits nix car wreck sex flick”).
 It discussed the plight of ethnic minorities and the survival of pre-industrial forms of life (“Lessons from lost tribes”, “Getting to know Nunavut”, “It’s guns that do the talking, books that set men free”, “The joy of weaving”, “Postcards from the ice age”).
 And it mourned the fate of non-human primates and other endangered species (“Felling trees and killing chimpanzees”, “Orang-utans in Hollywood”, “Labour’s white rhino at London Zoo”, “Where the eagle flies”).

 Today the UN, despite much talk, remains unreformed, and weaker by the day.
 Cars and trucks still rule the road in Britain, as elsewhere.
 Societies and cultures on the global periphery are disappearing faster than ever.
 The great apes face extinction.
 And the world is awash with small arms and other weaponry.

-Yet it is too soon to say that these are all lost causes.
+Yet it may be too soon to say that these are all lost causes.
 The world is wide; the road is long.

 Facts are expensive; comment is cheap